greg7mdp/gtl/README.md

 **Key decision points for hash containers:**

 - The `flat` hash containers do not provide pointer stability.
-This means that when the table resizes, it will move the keys and values in memory.
-So if you keep a pointer to something inside a `flat` hash container, this pointer may become invalid when the container is resized.
-The `node` hash containers don't, and should be used instead if this is a problem.
+This means that when the container resizes, it will move the keys and values in memory.
+So pointers to something inside a `flat` hash containerc will become invalid when the container is resized.
+The `node` hash containers do provide pointer stability, and should be used instead if this is an issue.

 - The `flat` hash containers will use less memory, and usually are faster than the `node` hash containers, so use them if you can. the exception is when the values inserted in the hash container are large (say more than 100 bytes [*needs testing*]) and expensive to move.